udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 acknowledged by noting that non-vehicle paths (e.g., pedestrian paths) were also found to be increasingly mapped.

-Importantly, OSM has been used to plan both cycling and pedestrian networks.
+OSM has been used to plan both cycling and pedestrian networks.
 It has also been utilized to plan accessible pedestrian infrastructure, but its potential is limited by the incomplete information, such as on sidewalk attributes (Mobasheri et al. 2018).
 Increasing the quality and quantity of OSM data needed for accessible pedestrian network planning might lead to cheaper, if not free, assistive technology for people with disabilities (Boularouk, Josselin, and Altman 2017) who often have lower median incomes compared to people without disabilities (Francis-Devine 2021).

 # Data, tools, and methods

-Data for this project is queried using `osmextract` package (Gilardi and Lovelace 2021) using R. Three areas were chosen as case studies (for data sizes see Table 1):
+Data for this project was queried using `osmextract` package (Gilardi and Lovelace 2021) in R. Three areas were chosen as case studies (for data sizes see Table 1):

 1. West Yorkshire: it is the area about which the team has local